Education

 Illinois State University (ISU) Partnership

 NRC partners with Illinois State University’s Chicago Teacher Education Pipeline or National Center for Urban Education (NCUE) to connect education majors to Chicago Public Schools and our neighborhoods, which encourages them to choose Albany Park schools for their first teaching positions.
 NCUE is grounded in social justice and works to cultivate and sustain innovative, resilient, and effective educators for urban schools and their communities.
+NRC’s service to ISU as its primary connection to Albany Park includes connections to schools, other community-based and educational organizations, and neighborhood residents to implement programs and services related to the ISU Chicago Teacher Education Pipeline (CTEP) programming for Teach Chicago Tomorrow (TCT).
+This includes collaboration with ISU CTEP staff to design and implement summer immersion experiences for various TCT cohorts and supporting community outreach for TCT program.

 The Pipeline has carefully constructed and refined a model of pre-service professional development for urban teachers that demonstrate the value of community-based partnerships to enhance shared educational goals.
 North River Commission is NCUE’s chosen community partner in Albany Park.
 At the NRC we work closely with ISU professors and student teachers, as well as local schools and community organizations to coordinate learning opportunities or clinical site visits in the North River service area.
 ISU Education students come here to observe classes, engage in school activities, receive community tours, and participate in community projects.
 These visits acquaint prospective teachers with the area, and promote our diverse and dynamic community; its schools, businesses and organizations.